pao-perez/contentified/src/content/blog/pandas-and-bananas.md

 ---
-title: "How to: Emulate Amazon Simple Queue Service (SQS) for Testing Purposes"
+title: "How to: Emulate Amazon Simple Queue Service (SQS) for Testing Purposes blah etc blah"
 date: "2017-08-21"
 tags: ["tutorial", "how to"]
 avatar: ../../images/96x96.jpeg